jasebanico/GovHack2022-JESSICA/docs/index.md

 ### Description

 Citizen Science is when the public voluntarily help conduct scientific research, and share results to organisations and the public.
-It's also a great way to get the youth engaged with the local community environment!
+It's also a great way to get the youth engaged with the local community and the environment!

 JESSICA stands for Junior Environmental Science Student Information and Collaboration App, and it is both a tool and a community to encourage in the participation of Citizen Science, engaging students with their local community and environmental organisations.